hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ## Example

-The following operations must be performed in order to create new `NON_FUNGIBLE` token, issue NFTs and transfer them:
+The following operations must be performed in order to create new `NON_FUNGIBLE_UNIQUE` token, issue NFTs and transfer them:
-1. Creating `NON_FUNGIBLE` Token - Execute `TokenCreate` operation setting the `tokenType` to `NON_FUNGIBLE`.
+1. Creating `NON_FUNGIBLE_UNIQUE` Token - Execute `TokenCreate` operation setting the `tokenType` to `NON_FUNGIBLE_UNIQUE`.
 There must be a `supplyKey` set in order to create new NFT instances.
 2. Create new `NFT` instance - Execute `TokenMint` operation.
 The `memo` field is used for storing the metadata of the `NFT`.
 Once executed, the newly created `NFT` will have `serialNumber` set as part of the transaction receipt.
 The newly minted `NFT`s are owned by the treasury account specified on Token create operation.
-3. Associate `NON_FUNGIBLE` Token - Similarly to fungible token transfers, non-fungible transfers require the receiver of the account to be associated to the specified `Token` first.
+3. Associate `NON_FUNGIBLE_UNIQUE` Token - Similarly to fungible token transfers, non-fungible transfers require the receiver of the account to be associated to the specified `Token` first.
 In order for an account to receive `NFT` instances, he must execute `TokenAssociate` operation.
 4. Transferring `NFT` instances -  Execute `CryptoTransfer` transaction, populating the `TokenTransfer` list with a `nftTransfer` entry.
 Example:
 ```
 cryptoTransferTransactionBody = {